StewAlexander-com/Awesome-Mnemonics/README.md

 # Awesome-Mnemonics
-Awesome shortcuts (mnemonics) help problem solve and for daily life
+Awesome mnemonics (aka _memory hacks_) to help with problem solving and other stuff

 ## Table of Contents